-How to Access Your Funds on Thanksgiving
+How to Access Your Bank Account on Thanksgiving

 You may be planning on starting your shopping on Thanksgiving itself, as some stores are open late that day.
 If you don’t have time to stop by your bank in the days before you go shopping, simply visit one of its fee-free ATMs.
 Any bank with physical locations will have these cash machines.
 These can normally be found at your bank’s branches and at stand-alone locations, but they may also have a partnership with a larger ATM network like Allpoint.
 You’ll need just your debit card to make an ATM withdrawal.

 If you want to check your account balance or transaction history, make an inter-account transfer or pay your bills, online banking is the quickest way to go.
 This service is available at virtually every bank and can be extremely valuable.
 Mobile banking apps almost always provide many of the same benefits, along with mobile check deposit and an ATM locator.
 Offerings such as these could be lifesavers on Thanksgiving.

 Need to borrow money from family or friends to fund that Black Friday excursion?
 Money transfer apps like Venmo and PayPal will let you do so from your phone.
 Many banks are also building their own money transfer services or teaming up with existing apps.
 One of the most popular names in this market is Zelle®.
 If you need to lend or borrow money to friends or family, you might be able to do so from your bank’s mobile app.